ZenyoSelf/thc-enshift/readme.md

  - Standalone components

  2. Backend
-- SQLite3 for simplicity and zero-config database.
+- SQLite3 for simplicity and zero-config database
-- Express middleware pattern for auth checks.
+- Express middleware pattern for auth checks
-- Bcrypto for hashing and JWT for stateless authentication.
+- Bcrypto for hashing and JWT for stateless authentication
-- Ethereal email for testing without SMTP setup.
+- Ethereal email for testing without SMTP setup

  3. Testing: